streamdata-gallery-organizations/eventbrite/_listings/eventbrite/organizer-new-get-openapi.md

         description: 2-letter country code, according to the ISO 3166 format
       - in: query
         name: count_only
-        description: Only return the total number of events (true or false)
+        description: Only return the total number of events (???true??? or ???false???)
       - in: query
         name: data-type
         description: xml or json data-types are supported